 - USA: MU’s Art and Archaeology Museum closes early (MU Student Voice)

 More exciting news from last week, this time from the south of France, is the opening of the extension to the Musée Départemental Arles Antique.
 Pride of place, in fact the purpose behind the building of the extension, is the exceptional Roman barge excavated from the Rhône River in 2004.
 The wooden barge measures 31 metres in length and is all but complete, and is thought to date to around 50 AD.
 Not only is the barge exceptionally well preserved, it is the only such artefact from this period of Europe’s past to be on public display.
 A review (in French), with a good collection of photographs can bee seen on the Frequence.Sud.fr website.

 Nearly 24 years ago the United Kingdom Parliamentary Public Accounts Committee branded the visitor experience at Stonehenge as “a national disgrace”.
 Some 85 years after the idea for a Visitor Centre was first suggested, and after decades of reports and enquiries, discussions and plans, a new £27m visitor centre will finally open at Stonehenge on 18 December 2013, it was announced last week.Besides the usual café and shop one expects to find at such sites, for the first time there will be a state-of-the-art interpretative centre that will display archaeological finds from the site.
-Read about the news release on the English Heritage website, there is also an interesting article in the Guardian that gives a brief timeline of some of the milestones along this road.
+Read the interesting article in the Guardian that gives a brief timeline of some of the milestones along this road.

 Temporary Exhibitions Opening Next Week

 - 9 October Petra.
 Wonder in the desert, Rijksmuseum van Oudheden (Leiden, The Netherlands)

 - 11 October London’s Lost Jewels: The Mystery of the Cheapside Hoard, Museum of London (London, UK)